rpdelaney/l4d2-tourney-rules/rules.md

 ######5.7.1 Demos are mandatory
 Each participant is required to record and save demos of their match play.
-All demos must be stored until the end of the tournament, and must be submitted to a tournament director on request.
+All demos must be stored until the end of the tournament, and must be submitted promptly to a tournament director on request.

 ######5.7.2 How-to record demos
 To record a demo, open the console and type `record <demoname>`.
 It is